gtema/openstack/doc/src/osc.md

 Error response codes: badRequest(400), unauthorized(401), forbidden(403), itemNotFound(404), conflict(409)

-**Usage:** `osc compute server create252 [OPTIONS] --name <NAME> --flavor-ref <FLAVOR_REF> <--auto-networks|--networks <JSON>|--none-networks>`
+**Usage:** `osc compute server create252 [OPTIONS] --flavor-ref <FLAVOR_REF> --name <NAME> <--auto-networks|--networks <JSON>|--none-networks>`

 ###### **Options:**

+* `--build-near-host-ip <BUILD_NEAR_HOST_IP>` — Schedule the server on a host in the network specified with this parameter and a cidr (`os:scheduler_hints.cidr`).
+It is available when `SimpleCIDRAffinityFilter` is available on cloud side
+* `--cidr <CIDR>` — Schedule the server on a host in the network specified with an IP address (`os:scheduler_hints:build_near_host_ip`) and this parameter.
+If `os:scheduler_hints:build_near_host_ip` is specified and this parameter is omitted, `/24` is used.
+It is available when `SimpleCIDRAffinityFilter` is available on cloud side
+* `--different-cell <DIFFERENT_CELL>` — A list of cell routes or a cell route (string).
+Schedule the server in a cell that is not specified.
+It is available when `DifferentCellFilter` is available on cloud side that is cell v1 environment
+* `--different-host <DIFFERENT_HOST>` — A list of server UUIDs or a server UUID.
+Schedule the server on a different host from a set of servers.
+It is available when `DifferentHostFilter` is available on cloud side
+* `--group <GROUP>` — The server group UUID.
+Schedule the server according to a policy of the server group (`anti-affinity`, `affinity`, `soft-anti-affinity` or `soft-affinity`).
+It is available when `ServerGroupAffinityFilter`, `ServerGroupAntiAffinityFilter`, `ServerGroupSoftAntiAffinityWeigher`, `ServerGroupSoftAffinityWeigher` are available on cloud side
+* `--query <JSON>` — Schedule the server by using a custom filter in JSON format.
+For example:
+* `--same-host <SAME_HOST>` — A list of server UUIDs or a server UUID.
+Schedule the server on the same host as another server in a set of servers.
+It is available when `SameHostFilter` is available on cloud side
-* `--name <NAME>` — A target cell name.
+* `--target-cell <TARGET_CELL>` — A target cell name.
 Schedule the server in a host in the cell specified.
 It is available when `TargetCellFilter` is available on cloud side that is cell v1 environment
+* `--access-ipv4 <ACCESS_IPV4>` — IPv4 address that should be used to access this server
+* `--access-ipv6 <ACCESS_IPV6>` — IPv6 address that should be used to access this server
+* `--admin-pass <ADMIN_PASS>` — The administrative password of the server.
+If you omit this parameter, the operation generates a new password
+* `--availability-zone <AVAILABILITY_ZONE>` — A target cell name.
+Schedule the server in a host in the cell specified.
+It is available when `TargetCellFilter` is available on cloud side that is cell v1 environment
+* `--block-device-mapping <JSON>`
+* `--block-device-mapping-v2 <JSON>` — Enables fine grained control of the block device mapping for an instance.
+This is typically used for booting servers from volumes.
+An example format would look as follows:
+* `--config-drive <CONFIG_DRIVE>` — Indicates whether a config drive enables metadata injection.
+The config_drive setting provides information about a drive that the instance can mount at boot time.
+The instance reads files from the drive to get information that is normally available through the metadata service.
+This metadata is different from the user data.
+Not all cloud providers enable the `config_drive`.
+Read more in the [OpenStack End User Guide](https://docs.openstack.org/nova/latest/user/config-drive.html)

+  Possible values: `true`, `false`

+* `--description <DESCRIPTION>` — A free form description of the server.
+Limited to 255 characters in length.
+Before microversion 2.19 this was set to the server name
+* `--flavor-ref <FLAVOR_REF>` — The flavor reference, as an ID (including a UUID) or full URL, for the flavor for your server instance
 * `--image-ref <IMAGE_REF>` — The UUID of the image to use for your server instance.
 This is not required in case of boot from volume.
 In all other cases it is required and must be a valid UUID otherwise API will return 400
-* `--flavor-ref <FLAVOR_REF>` — The flavor reference, as an ID (including a UUID) or full URL, for the flavor for your server instance
-* `--admin-pass <ADMIN_PASS>` — The administrative password of the server.
-If you omit this parameter, the operation generates a new password
+* `--key-name <KEY_NAME>` — A target cell name.
+Schedule the server in a host in the cell specified.
+It is available when `TargetCellFilter` is available on cloud side that is cell v1 environment
+* `--max-count <MAX_COUNT>`
 * `--metadata <key=value>` — Metadata key and value pairs.
 The maximum size of the metadata key and value is 255 bytes each
+* `--min-count <MIN_COUNT>`
+* `--name <NAME>` — A target cell name.
+Schedule the server in a host in the cell specified.
+It is available when `TargetCellFilter` is available on cloud side that is cell v1 environment
 * `--auto-networks`

   Possible values: `true`, `false`